noccy80/phpl/README.md

  *  `--first` places it in the beginning of the prompt
  *  `--last` places it in the absolute end of the prompt
  *  `--best` places it as the second last item of the prompt

+### Updating themes

+You can reload your theme by switching to it again using `phpl-config`, or by calling `phpl-reload`:

+    $ phpl-config --theme mytheme
+    $ phpl-reload --theme

+### Integrating

+To use the prompt in other ansi-capable scenarios, you can call on `phpl-generate`.
+By default, escape sequences will be enclosed within a block of `\[ .. \]`, but this can be disabled by passing `-r`.
+You can also specify the working directory with `-d` and exit code of last process with `-s`.